mhightower83/Spi0Utils/README.md

 negligible.
 However, you should include it when calculating the capacitive loading for something like I<sup>2</sup>C.

+## Notes, Concerns, and Possible Complications

+* The BootROM expects a flash chip that supports 16-bit status register writes.
+If the flash memory does not support 16-bit SR-1, this can work to our advantage.

+* Not all Flash chips support 16-bit status register writes. eg. GD25Q32E

+* Not all devices that support 16-bit register writes support 8-bit status register writes to status register-2. eg. BG25Q32A and Winbond W25Q32VS

+* Not all devices support a volatile copy of the Status Register. eg. EN25Q32C

+* Not all Flash chips support a 2nd status register.
+For example, the EN25Q32C does not have the QE bit as defined by other vendors.
+It does not have the /HOLD signal.
+And /WP is disabled by 8-bit status register-1 BIT6.

+* Excess flash wear is of concern.
+If the flash memory only supports a non-volatile QE bit and supports 16-bit Flash Status Register-1, the non-volatile QE bit will get set when `reclaim_GPIO_9_10()` is called and cleared at boot by the BootROM.
+The bit will be flipped back and forth on every boot cycle.
+When a device does not support a 16-bit Flash Status Register-1 write, the write fails and the bit stays as is and there is no need to rewrite QE=1.

+* Caution: some bits in the Flash Status Register are for OTP, One Time Programming.
+It is strongly recommended that you identify your flash memory and review its datasheet for issues.
+Also another reason to prefer writing to volatile copies of status register bits.

+* Each Flash Chip vendor of interest, may need individual initialization code.

 TODO: When finished, delete from here down

 Requires changes from pending PR, https://github.com/esp8266/Arduino/pull/9140#issue-2300765579,